PrincetonUniversity/job_defense_shield/docs/configuration.md

 ```

 !!! tip
     By using a `reply-to` that is different from `sender`, one can prevent auto-reply or out-of-office emails from creating new support tickets.
+If this choice is made then it is likely that users will need to forward any underutilization emails they receive to `sender` to open a new support ticket.
+Keep this issue in mind when writing the email messages.

 Use the `greeting-method` to determine the first line of the email that users receive: